 What kind of data can be deposited?

 Any data that was created, collected or annotated for the purpose of scientific research can be shared in RepOD.
 The repository is intended for sharing data from all areas of knowledge.
 The data can be raw or pre-processed, provided that the description contains information on all the actions performed.
+The size of a single dataset may not exceed 50GB.
+If you would like to deposit a larger dataset, please contact us at email@example.com.
 Please do not deposit datasets that have already been published and had a DOI number assigned.

 How do you deposit your data?

 - First, you need to register on our website.
 Every registered user has their own User folder associated with their account.
 All your published datasets are listed in your user folder.

 - To start depositing data, select the “Create dataset” option from the menu.
 Then enter the metadata (the information that describes your dataset) into the provided fields, according to the instructions next to the fields, and click “Next: add data”.
 A draft version of your dataset has been created.
 You can now proceed to uploading your prepared data files (see How to prepare data for sharing?).
 You can always leave the deposit procedure and continue later.
 To do this, go to your “Dashboard”: in the “My datasets” section you will find a list of all your datasets, including drafts.
 Already at the draft stage a DOI number is pre-reserved for your dataset – it will not change later.
 If individual files in your dataset exceed 200 MB in size, please use the RepOD API to upload them (for instructions and scripts see the link at the bottom of the page).
 If your files exceed 8 GB, please contact us at firstname.lastname@example.org.
 Please also remember that the maximum size of a dataset is 50GB.
 Larger datasets may be deposited only upon individual arrangements.